-From Visual Testing to INTERACTIVE Visual Testing
+From Visual Testing to functional-visual testing

 You cannot wait to test your site, after adding a new language.
 Testing if everything is alright.
 And it is, you are quite proud of your work and send your boss the news.
 He is more than happy to look at the newest feature of the companies’ site.
 Since he is on the road, he pulls out his smartphone and calls up the page.